-- 4 plenary sessions featuring distinguished keynote speakers
+- Four plenary sessions featuring distinguished keynote speakers

 - 600+ scientific sessions with live Q&A with presenters

-- 22 in-person paid courses, comprised of 8-hour and 4-hour courses
+- 22 in-person paid courses, comprised of eight-hour and four-hour courses

 - Returning for a second year, Clinical Updates track featuring renowned experts presenting on the clinical issues within the field of psychiatry